IceflowRE/redeclipse-server-docker/README.md

 |     master     | development |     amd64    |  [![master][6]][1] |
 | arm64v8-master | development |    arm64v8   | [![nobuild][4]][2] |

-**Note: arm64v8 images are NOT available at the moment and will follow later!**

 ## Usage
 Replace the variables with the respective values.